Meet the RJEd Team & Facilitators

 Everett enjoys time with family and volunteering with community organizations, youth groups and churches; developing strategies to implement restorative practices within their organizations.

 Tomay integrates her mediation, mindfulness and trauma training into her work where she provides conflict coaching, family conferencing, anti-racism work, racial healing circles and healing circles for persons who experienced trauma.
-Her commitment to social justice and transforming lives deepen her practice and commitment to living a restorative lifestyle.
+Her commitments to social justice and transforming lives deepen her practice and commitment to living a restorative lifestyle.
 Tomay’s work as a facilitator and trainer includes working in Higher Ed, K-12, community agencies, and religious organizations.

 Tomay is the proud mom of two college graduates, loves to write, sing and in her free time produces two media projects -Unbranded Talk Show and the Worth Justice Network.

-RJEd International Lead
+RJEd International Lead Facilitator

 Kristen Noble has been facilitating restorative justice since 2008 and specializes in restorative justice implementation in schools, communities and criminal justice settings.
 Kristen specializes in customized restorative approaches to diversity, equity and inclusion, such as intercultural communication, implicit bias, micro-aggressions, power dynamics, She has a background in facilitating inter-group dialogue, conflict resolution practices, evaluation and organizational design consulting.